For most Magic software, including Magic Workstation and Cockatrice:

 Undead Augur: Minor draw ability, but it helps with boardwipe recovery.
 And it’s a zombie.

 Whispering Madness: Play this for a new hand, cipher it to a creature, deal damage, then wheel again.
 Perfect for filling everyone’s graveyard with cards.

 Windfall: Pretty standard wheel effect.
 Simple and effective at 3 mana.

 Graveborn Muse: Gives really good card draw, but it subjects you to the same life loss each upkeep as your opponents.
+With this card Scarab God's lifedrain is no longer a win-condition.
 This deck plays from the graveyard mostly anyway, so it can afford to use safer draw options.
 If this deck was more combo-based it would be worth it.

 Phyrexian Arena: One more card every turn is a small increase in draw power.

-Rhystic Study: This gives a small increase in draw power.
-I don't know if you noticed but all the draw spells in the deck so far draw lots of cards, or have the benefit of being a creature.
-This is neither.
+Rhystic Study: This gives a decent increase in draw power, but not enough.
+I don't know if you noticed but all the draw spells in the deck so far draw lots of cards, put cards into the graveyard as a by-product of their effect, or have the benefit of being a creature.
+This is none of those.